 One of the ways that a courageous conversation differs to just a difficult conversation is the way in which the message is delivered.
 If you are delivering difficult feedback be specific and factual about the behaviour and provide examples, remain calm and avoid an accusatory approach.
 For example, “We are talking today because [the behaviour] is an issue that we need to address…”.
 Remember the old saying of play the ball and not the person.

 Once you have shared your message it’s time for you listen to the other person.
 Don’t just listen to what’s being said but also what’s not being said.
 Give them time to share their thoughts, and feelings, about the focus of the conversation.
 They may not be able to clearly articulate their thoughts in the moment, so give them time to process things and arrange another time to discuss things further if required.

 Courageous conversations are an important part of every effective leaders toolkit.
 They will also help you build a culture of trust in your team or organisation.

-Remember are a learned skill – if you aren’t confident with them start small and practice.
+Remember, courageous conversations are a learned skill – if you aren’t confident with them start small and practice.
 If you want to develop your skills find a mentor whose skill with courageous conversations you admire, or a colleague that also wants to develop this skill.